e-orlov/veddy/README.md

 })(window);
 ```

 Hope you have fun.
-Check out [this screencast on Rails TV](http://www.rails.tv/videos/6826983/getting-ved-parameters-from-the-google-search-engine) to find out how to install Ved Parameters without installing Veddy.
+Check out [this screencast on Rails TV](http://www.rails.tv/videos/6826983/getting-ved-parameters-from-the-google-search-engine) to find out how to install Ved Parameters without requiring Veddy.